Redfield, Arkansas

 Redfield, officially the City of Redfield, is a small city in Jefferson County, Arkansas, United States.
-Located about 24 mi southeast of Little Rock, the city is part of the Pine Bluff, Arkansas, Metropolitan Statistical Area.
+Located about 24 mi southeast of Little Rock, the city is part of the Pine Bluff, Arkansas, Micropolitan Statistical Area.
 The population was 1,505 in the 2020 census.

 What is now Redfield was formerly part of the Quapaw Nation.
 Founded in 1880 by James K. Brodie, a 19th-century businessman; it was named for Jared E. Redfield, president of the Little Rock, Mississippi River and Texas Railway.
 It is home to two U.S. historic preservation districts.